 Door-to-door safety campaigns targeted to residents and businesses who live or work in the community’s tsunami hazard zone.

 Prep-5.
 Conduct community exercises that reinforce the concepts contained in Prep-1 through Prep-4.
-The exercises can focus solely on the tsunami hazard or can be a multi-hazard exercises that also address the tsunami hazard.
+The exercises can focus solely on the tsunami hazard or can be a multi-hazard exercise that also address the tsunami hazard.
 One exercise should be conducted for initial Tsunami Ready recognition and then at least one other should be conducted within the three-year period following recognition.
 The exercises could be tabletop, functional, or full-scale.

 Prep-6.
 Conduct evacuation drills for all public schools in the mapped tsunami evacuation zone to reinforce the concepts contained in Prep-1 through Prep-4.
 Evacuation drills should be conducted annually but can be conducted as part of a multi-hazard drill (for example, combined with a fire evacuation drill).
 Private schools in the tsunami evacuation zone should be encouraged to also conduct annual evacuation drills.